 Owen Baggett's plane and B-24 Bomber squadron was intercepted by a group of Japanese Zero fighters and a fierce fight ensued.
 With the plane badly damaged, Baggett tried to fend off the Zeros with the top turret .50 cal guns while another crew member attempted fire control on the aircraft.

 Before the burning bomber could explode, he and four crew members were able to bail out, but the fight to survive wasn't over just yet.

-The Zeros then circled back and tried to finish off the parachuting men, killing two and wounding Baggett who then played possum hoping the fighter planes and their Japanese pilots would leave him alone.
+The Zeros then circled back and tried to finish off the parachuting men, killing two and wounding Baggett who then played possum hoping the Japanese fighter planes and their pilots would leave him alone.

 Drooped in his harness, Baggett still had the wherewithal to draw his M1911 pistol and keep it close to his side.
-One of the enemy planes now came in for a closer look to see if their dirty work was done, and at near stall speed was said to have actually opened the cockpit for a better look.
+One of the enemy pilots now came in for a closer look to see if their dirty work was done, and at near stall speed was said to have actually opened the cockpit for a better look.

-The young second lieutenant and 37 other POWs were rescued towards the end of the war by eight OSS agents who parachuted into Singapore - now wouldn't we like to hear the rest of that story!
+The young second lieutenant and 37 other POWs were rescued towards the end of World War II by eight OSS agents who parachuted into Singapore - now wouldn't we like to hear the rest of that story!